Baldwin IV of Jerusalem: Brother-in-law's insubordination

 The question of regency for his nephew troubled Baldwin; the only way to ensure that Guy could not claim it was to have his marriage to Sibylla annulled.
 Baldwin discussed this with the patriarch, Heraclius, intending to claim that he had forced his sister to marry Guy and that the marriage was unlawful because of that.
 Sibylla's unwavering loyalty to Guy thwarted his plans, as the couple refused to appear at court.

 Early in 1184, Baldwin ordered Guy to attend him as a vassal in Jerusalem, but Guy declined, citing poor health.
 After this was repeated several times, Baldwin had himself carried to Ascalon in the company of the High Court, where Guy refused to let him into the city.
-From the battlements and towers, the inhabitants witnessed the king ceremoniously raise his hand to knock on the gates and demand admission, only for the gates to remain closed.
-The king was then welcomed in Jaffa, where he installed a governor, thereby depriving Guy of half of his county.
+From the battlements and towers, the inhabitants witnessed Baldwin ceremoniously raise his hand to knock on the gates and demand admission, only for the gates to remain closed.
+Baldwin was then welcomed in Jaffa, where he installed a governor, thereby depriving Guy of half of his county.
 In Acre, Baldwin summoned his council, probably to gain support to seize Guy's fief on the grounds of refusal of the royal summons.
 The patriarch and the grand masters begged Baldwin to forgive Guy to avoid a civil war.
 This was as unacceptable to Baldwin, as it would have been to any contemporary king, but the patriarch and the grand masters stormed out of the council, swaying the rest of the assembly to withhold support for the action.

 Baldwin was reconciled with the patriarch and the grand masters by June when he sent them to Europe on a diplomatic mission to seek aid for the kingdom.
 He informed them by letter that Saladin was once more besieging Kerak, and again, Saladin abandoned the siege when the litter-bound king approached with his army.
 Once in Kerak, Baldwin ordered and financed the repairs of the damaged castle.